DerekCresswell/GameDesign11/2 Dice Game/4 Logic.md

 We are effectively chaining the `if`'s together.
 If the first one fails we check against the next one, then the next, until finally if all else fails, our `else` runs.\
 It is important to note that only **ONE** block of code can run like this.
 If two `if` statements are both true, only the first one in the list will be run.
 If you need more than one `if` statement to be checked and run do not chain them with `else` statements.\
-Go and make your own series of `if` statements
+Go and make your own series of `if` statements.

 ## Scope